felixmariotto/reboot-min-os/README.md

 ###mass: float
 dynamic body power when interacting with another dynamic body

+###weight: float
+dynamic body sensitivity to gravity and forces

 ###constraint: { x, y, z }
 axis on which the body is constrained to move